Nofold75/KNKing-C-Programming/README.md

 C Programming: A Modern Approach.
 2nd Edition.

-This repo contain all the C code for the book's programming projects.
-The website only propose answers for around one third of all the programming projects.
+- This repo contain all the C code for the book's programming projects.
+(The official website http://knking.com/books/c2/answers/ only propose answers for around one third of all the programming projects.)
-I will also use this repo to track my progression.
+- I will also use this repo to track my progression.

 No AI used.

 Cheers!